PathFOSS/CryptoTracker/README.md

 ## Why is the graph so basic?
 The free API plan does not come with historical data, which is why there are only four data points for each graphs.
 Each datapoint is computed from percentage changes in the 90-day, 60-day, and 30-day intervals.

-## Help I am getting errors from the API
+## Why am I getting errors from the API?
-Please submit an issue in this repository.
+Please submit an issue in this repository with the console log.

 Most likely we have hit the 10,000 queries / month limit on the free API plan.